 Talitha pulls the glasses from her face and faces him.
 “Daddy?”

-The priest steps out of the car and raises his hands as Talitha moves to him and when she’s within reach he swoops his arms down and under hers, which she raises and drapes behind his neck.
+The priest steps out of the car and raises his hands as Talitha moves to him with her hands raised and when she’s in reach he swoops his arms down under hers, which she lowers around behind his neck.

 “I’m so happy you’ve come,” he says.